 - Exercise regularly, and eat a balanced diet to help increase your metabolism and maintain a healthy weight.
 Moderate weight loss in overweight patients has the added benefit of boosting fertility.

-- Have regular, unprotected intercourse once you’re ready to conceive.
+- Have regular, unprotected sexual intercourse once you’re ready to conceive.
 As mentioned before, if your periods haven’t returned or are not regular, you may still get pregnant.

-- Use ovulation predictor kits (aka OPKs or ovulation tests) to figure out when ovulation returns so you can time intercourse effectively.
+- Use ovulation predictor kits (aka OPKs or ovulation tests) to figure out when ovulation returns so you can time sexual intercourse effectively.
 The form of birth control you were previously using does not change the efficacy of these methods.